How to Make Great Money as a Freelance Translator

 46 Websites to Help You Find Freelance Translator Jobs

-Whether you’re looking to build your portfolio or find high paying translation work, these websites will help get you going.
+Whether you want to build your portfolio or find high-paying translation work, these websites will help you get started.
 This list includes job boards, freelancing sites, and companies that provide translation services.

 All have remote translation jobs available.
-Some have in-house positions available as well in case that’s something you might be interested in as well.
+Some have in-house positions, too, in case you’re interested in more steady work.

 Freelance Job Sites